 Benefits of OTC Law

-The hearing aid market had not had the OTC option in the past, resulting in lack of competition and soaring prices.
+The hearing aid market had not had the OTC option in the past, resulting in a lack of competition and soaring prices.
 A few hearing aid manufacturers cornered the market.
 With this new option, companies have room for growth and innovation within their products.
 Competition can grow, and prices can diminish.
 Without the need for an audiogram, individuals can purchase hearing aids similarly to the way they would purchase reading glasses at the drug store.
 Additionally, given that hearing aids are rarely covered by insurance (including Medicare), an over-the-counter option might actually be the only purchasing option for some.

 Potential Downsides of OTC Law

 Audicus and other online retailers combine the benefits of OTC hearing aids with audiologists’ professional guidance at an affordable price.
-This market has the potential to adapt even further with the passing of the OTC law.